Dowry: India

+A 2026 study of rural India examined whether women's political representation affected marriage practices by using the reservation of village council leadership positions for women following the 73rd Constitutional Amendment as a source of variation in exposure to female pradhans.
+The study estimated that exposure to female pradhans delayed women's marriage by about 1.22 years and increased dowry payments by about 68%.
+It also found that employment among unmarried women increased by about 29% following the election of a female pradhan, while increases in dowry were concentrated in the most patriarchal states.
+The author argues that improved economic opportunities can encourage families to delay marriage, but that where the social costs of delayed or non-marriage are greater for women, this delay can increase pressure on brides' families to offer higher dowries.

 Although Indian laws against dowries have been in effect for decades, they have been largely criticised as being ineffective.
 The practice of dowry deaths and murders continues to take place unchecked in many parts of India and this has further added to the concerns of enforcement.
 Dowry-murder persists.
 It is the killing of a wife for not bringing sufficient dowry to the marriage.
 It is the culmination of a series of prior domestic abuses by the husband's family.

 Section 498A of the Indian Penal Code required the bridegroom and his family to be automatically arrested if a wife complains of dowry harassment.
 The law was widely abused and in 2014, the Supreme Court ruled that arrests can only be made with a magistrate's approval.